Native wildlife and threatened species

 You can access maps for relevant areas that may contain EECs on our GIS mapping tool.
 This tool has been designed to display various mapping layers, including the layer for potential EECs.
 To turn on the 'potential EECs' layer on the tool, expand the 'environmental features' layer on the left side of the screen, then tick the 'potential EEC' layer:

-Below you will find various fact sheets that contain information about the endangered ecological communities of the south east corner of NSW, including the location of each species and the threats being faced:
+These profiles of the endangered ecological communities of the south east corner of NSW are available on the Office of Environment and Heritage website.
+The profiles include the location of each species and the threats being faced.

 Grassland and forest communities

 - Coastal Saltmarsh

 - Littoral Rainforest